Flank/mirror-goog-studio-main/README.md

 This project contains:
- * Common libraries that are shared between any of the IDE (Android Studio), the build system (The Android Gradle Plugin) and SDK components that will be released from studio-master-dev (e.g. the standalone SDK manager).
+ * Common libraries that are shared between any of the IDE (Android Studio), the build system (The Android Gradle Plugin) and SDK components that will be released from studio-main (e.g. the standalone SDK manager).
 This
    includes:
      * Instant-run-libraries
      * SDK management libraries